shashi/Patchwork.jl/README.md

 This is automatically done for you if you are using Patchwork from IJulia.

-Patchwork defines the `writemime(io::IO, ::MIME"text/html", ::Elem)` method which can use this runtime to display nodes and/or apply patches to nodes that are already displayed.
+Patchwork defines the `writemime(io::IO, ::MIME"text/html", ::Elem)` method which can use JavaScript to display nodes and/or apply patches to nodes that are already displayed.

 At a lower level, the runtime exposes the `window.Patchwork` object, which can be used to render nodes from their JSON representations and also apply patches.